Christopher A. Pissarides

 [CP] No, in fact I haven’t had time with saying earlier, “Oh, maybe we should go and have a good dinner,” and all that.
 And, suddenly another phone call arrives, “Are you free later this evening for talks?”
 I don’t know!
 But, I expect that there will be a nice meal in that time somewhere, yes!

-[CP] And some champagne, yeah!
+[CP] Some champagne, yes!
 Plenty of time.
 [Laughs]

-[AS] [Laughs] when you come to Stockholm we have the chance to interview at greater length, and I look forward to it very much indeed.
+[AS] When you come to Stockholm we have the chance to interview at greater length, and I look forward to it very much indeed.

-[AS] So, thank you.
+[AS] Thank you.
 We look forward to seeing you in December.
 But, thank you for speaking to us now.

 [CP] Thank you.

 Did you find any typos in this text?
 We would appreciate your assistance in identifying any errors and to let us know.
 Thank you for taking the time to report the errors by sending us an e-mail.

 See them all presented here.